pilotmoon/PopClip-Extensions/README-beta.md

 If the extension is of type Shortcut, Service, URL, Key Combo or JavaScript (without network entitlement), the extension snippet will install without the usual "unsigned extension" prompt.
 AppleScript snippets, and JavaScript snippets with the network entitlement, will still give the unsigned warning.

-Full Shell Script extensions can't be expressed as snippets, although you can use an AppleScript to run a simple shell script as a string literal (see example below).

 In the absence of an explicit `identifier` field, the extension is identified by its `name`.
 Installing another extension with the same name (or identifier) will overwrite an existing one.

 ### Extension Snippets Examples